 Writers should have writing and writing class experience.

-A writing sample is required to register for this class.
+A writing sample is recommended to register for this class.

 A private conference with the instructor is included.